 Typically, spot data for demand and supply is quoted in megawatts.
 For example, a demand of 60MW for one hour is equivalent to 60MWh.

-The production of electricity causes CO$_2$ emissions, in a way that we describe more precisely in \textsection \ref{str:stacks} and \textsection \ref{str:load_shifting}.
-The total (cumulative) emissions during the time interval $[0,t]$, are described by the process $(E_t)$, which is measured in tonnes of CO$_2$.
-Moreover, since emission intensive production resources are finite $(E_t)$ is assumed to be bounded; i.e.
+The production of electricity causes CO$_2$ emissions in a way that we describe more precisely in sections \ref{str:stacks} and \ref{str:load_shifting}.
+The total (cumulative) emissions during the time interval $[0,t]$ are described by the process $(E_t)$, which is measured in tonnes of CO$_2$.
+Moreover, since emission intensive production resources are finite and demand is bounded, $(E_t)$ is also bounded; i.e.,

-The regulator decides on an acceptable maximum level of cumulative emissions during the compliance period (the cap) and issues a corresponding amount of allowance certificates, $0\leq E_{\text{cap}} \leq E_{\max}$, measured in tonnes of CO$_2$.
+The regulator decides on an acceptable maximum level of cumulative emissions during the compliance period (the cap) and issues a corresponding number of allowance certificates, $0\leq E_{\text{cap}} \leq E_{\max}$, measured in tonnes of CO$_2$.
 At the end of the compliance period, cumulative emissions in the market are offset against the initial allocation of allowances.
-Certificates that are not used for this purpose expire worthless in the case of the single-period setup, whereas unaccounted emissions are subject to monetary penalty payment at a rate $\pi\geq 0$.
-Thus, an amount $(E_T-E_{\text{cap}})^+$ of emissions is penalised.
+Certificates that are not used for this purpose expire worthless in the case of the single-period setup, whereas unaccounted emissions are subject to a monetary penalty payment at a rate $\Pi\geq 0$.
+Thus, an amount $(E_T-E_{\text{cap}})^+$ of emissions is penalized.

 The allowance certificates constitute traded assets in the market.
 Their value is represented by the process $(A_t)$.
 We shall also consider options written on the certificate and assume the existence of a riskless money market account with constant risk-free rate $r\geq 0$.